Oportunidades: Transparency and accountability

 Traditionally, most anti-poverty programs in Mexico have relied on presidential support to establish their funding and public profile.
-Although Oportunidades originally was no different in its dependence on Zedillo to support its startup costs, much effort has since been made to establish an image of Progresa-Oportunidades as independent of the president and national party politics, in order to heighten chances it would survive transfers of power in the executive branch.
+Although Oportunidades originally was no different in its dependence on Zedillo to support its startup costs, much effort has since been made to establish an image of Progresa-Oportunidades as independent of the president and national party politics, in order to heighten the chances that it would survive transfers of power in the executive branch.
 Several congressional provisions have helped to ensure this identity.

 Among these are several provisions that prevent the program being used for political proselytizing.
 In 2000 and 2003, program officials were prohibited from signing up new beneficiaries within six months of national elections to prevent vote buying.
 In addition, budget provisions have been enacted that attempt to directly communicate with beneficiaries to educate them about rights and responsibilities regarding the program.

 Under political transitions

 The transition between the Zedillo and Fox administrations was a crucial test of the long-term sustainability of Progresa-Oportunidades.
-President Fox’s administration achieved early public recognition for its commitment to anti-poverty strategies as well as its willingness to continue with earlier initiatives that had proved to be successful.
+President Fox's administration achieved early public recognition for its commitment to anti-poverty strategies as well as its willingness to continue with earlier initiatives that had proved to be successful.
 Fox ultimately decided to continue with the program because its independent image meant that it had not become identified with the old ruling party (the PRI) or with former President Zedillo in the eyes of the public.
-In addition, Fox had received confirmation of the program’s benefits both from the program’s own impact evaluations and outside international financial institutions who held Oportunidades in high esteem and hoped to see it continue.
+Additionally, Fox had received confirmation of the program's benefits from the program's own impact evaluations and outside international financial institutions who held Oportunidades in high esteem and hoped to see it continue.

 Effectiveness

 Oportunidades has been hailed as a success by many in Mexico and globally.
 The first round of evaluations were carried out by the prestigious International Food Policy Research Institute (IFPRI), between 1997 and 2000.
-The #IFPRI-Progresa partnership played a large role in shaping Mexican social policy and in bringing the randomized controlled trial (RCT) and to the forefront of policy evaluation worldwide.
+The #IFPRI-Progresa partnership played a large role in shaping Mexican social policy and in bringing the randomized controlled trial (RCT) to the forefront of policy evaluation worldwide.

 Since 2002, the Instituto Nacional de Salud Pública (National Public Health Institute, INSP) and the Centro de Investigaciones y Estudios Superiores en Antropología Social (Center for Research and Higher Studies in Social Anthropology, CIESAS) have been responsible for carrying out ongoing evaluations of both program operations and impact.
 The Oportunidades evaluation website contains a relatively comprehensive listing of the documents and databases produced during all of the evaluation rounds.